 Rooftop photography was obtained and then stitched together to form a complete 360-degree view that could be used to surround the penthouse and provide a realistic view beyond in any direction.

 The outcome was a fully interactive Realspace 3d model that was then used to output multiple animations, over 24 high-resolution still images, a multi-stage 360 online tour AND an interactive touch & VR experience, all for less than the cost to produce a traditional rendered animation.

-3x animations, 24 renders, an online 360 tour, an interactive touch and VR experience, all for less than the cost of a traditional animation.
+3x animations, 24 renders, an online 360 tour, plus interactive touch and VR experience – all for less than the cost of a traditional animation!

 Magazine quality still images were generated directly from Realspace literally in the time it takes to push the instant render button.

 360 degree images captured from Realspace were also used online allowing anyone to explore each of the spaces using their mobile, tablet or desktop browser.